rb3nzr/SL-OST-Exp/README.md

 + `python compile.py`

 ## Reverse Shell
 Before tooling around with some persistence techniques regarding LNK files, I had been putting together this reverse shell as something that I can quickly compile and use on boxes with defender in CTF challenges.
-It works well for this at the time of writing; just use something to pack it.
+It works well for this at the time of writing.
 Credit to both [nimplant](https://github.com/chvancooten/NimPlant/tree/main) and the [offensive Nim](https://github.com/byt3bl33d3r/OffensiveNim/tree/master/src) projects, as a good amount of the code regarding the features like injection etc., came from/edited from those projects.
 Indirect system calls and DInvoke-style delegate declarations were done using [nimvoke](https://github.com/nbaertsch/nimvoke/tree/main).

 **Options once connected:**
 + `[exit]` Exit without changing target paths